My name's Sally Lait (formerly Jenkinson). It's pronounced like 'late', not like 'lay', by the way.

 When I’m not doing things online, I’m usually learning Japanese, reading, cooking up all sorts of meals, gardening, or playing Xbox One games.
 I hold slightly elitist views on tea, take photographs of hotel carpets, and have spent most of my adult life fighting my body’s reluctance to be a redhead.

-I hold a First Class BSc (Hons) degree from the Open University, and I’m currently studying towards the N3 level of the Japanese Language Proficiency Test after passing N5-N3 (just for fun).
+I hold a First Class BSc (Hons) degree from the Open University, and I’m currently studying towards the N2 level of the Japanese Language Proficiency Test after passing N5-N3 (just for fun).

 You can find more recommendations and endorsements on my LinkedIn page, or if you’d like to discuss my full CV please get in touch.
 I’m not on Twitter much any more, but you can find me on Mastodon if you’d like to say hello about anything else.